-87.2 Operating an unlicensed HMO
+8.2 Operating an unlicensed HMO

-Rossendale Borough Council's focus of enforcing the HMO licensing provisions will be on detecting unlicensed HMOs and requiring landlords of those HMOs to apply for licences.
-A, at the same time consideration will be given to whether or not formal action is appropriate.
+Rossendale Borough Council's focus of enforcing the HMO licensing provisions will be on detecting unlicensed HMOs and requiring landlords of those HMOs to apply for licences, at the same time consideration will be given to whether or not formal action is appropriate.

 Systematic surveys using all relevant information held by the Council will be used to find unlicensed HMOs.
-Where unlicensed HMOs are found an additional charge of £100 will be added onto the licence fee, as per the Council's published fees and charges, to reflect the additional work carried out to licence the HMO.
+Where unlicensed HMOs are found an additional charge of £100 will be added onto the licence fee to reflect the additional work carried out to licence the HMO.